2020 NWSL Challenge Cup: Format

 The Challenge Cup was originally planned as a 25-game tournament featuring all nine NWSL clubs.
 However, on June 22, the Orlando Pride withdrew following six positive COVID-19 tests among players and four more among non-playing staff.
 On June 23, the NWSL released the revised schedule of an 8-team, 23-game tournament.

 On June 22, the NWSL announced the full rules and regulations for the tournament.
-Each team would play four games in a preliminary round, with eight teams advancing to a single-elimination knockout bracket.
+Each team would play four games in the preliminary round, with eight teams advancing to a single-elimination knockout bracket.
 Teams would be ranked by points in the preliminary round, with three points for a win and one for a draw, and the rankings used to determine seeding in the knockout bracket.

 Effects of the COVID-19 pandemic

-To lessen the impact of fixture congestion caused by the COVID-19 pandemic, NWSL clubs were permitted to roster up to 28 players (a temporary increase by two), to have the full roster available for substitutions during a game, and to make up to five substitutions in accordance with temporary rules and regulations from the International Football Association Board.
+To lessen the impact of fixture congestion caused by the COVID-19 pandemic, NWSL clubs were permitted to roster up to 28 players (a temporary increase by two), have the full roster available for substitutions during games, and make up to five substitutions in accordance with temporary rules and regulations from the International Football Association Board.
 There would be no extra time; any games in the knockout round that were tied after regulation would go straight to a penalty shoot-out.
 Final tournament rosters had to be submitted by June 21.

 In order to hold the tournament as safely as possible, all games were held behind closed doors in two stadiums near Salt Lake City, Utah.
-All teams were quarantined during the entirety of the tournament in a so-called "NWSL village" with all housing provided by Dell Loy Hansen, owner of Utah Royals FC.
+All teams were quarantined during the entirety of the tournament in the so-called "NWSL village" with all housing provided by Dell Loy Hansen, owner of Utah Royals FC.
 All players, officials, and essential staff members were tested for the coronavirus 48 hours before departure for Utah and remained subject to regular testing, temperature reading, and symptom review throughout the tournament.